learningequality/kolibri-docs/docs/manage/_facility.rst

 	* edit their full names and usernames
 	* sign in without password (except Admin users)
 	* download content items (videos, documents, etc.) on their own devices
-	* browse as guests to browse content without signing in
+	* browse content without signing in
 	* create accounts on your facility
 #.
 Click **Save changes** to apply and finish.

     .. figure:: img/manage-facility.png
-      :alt: Manage facility configuration settings.
+      :alt: Open Facility page, navigate to Settings tab, and use the checkboxes to activate or deactivate the available options.

       Manage facility configuration settings.